 5. Stay busy during your no spend week.

 This is a great time to pull out the to-do list!
 Start tackling those items on your list that you never seem to find time to do.

-By staying occupied, you will keep your mind off of your no spend week, and before you know it your week will be over.
+By staying occupied, you will keep your mind off of your no spend challenge, and before you know it your week will be over.
 If you actively find other things to do than shopping, you may even forget that you aren’t allowed to spend any money.